Quilsh-returnTRUE/Nasm-x64-Compiler/README.md

 # My Basic
 ## basic but MINE

-Meant for Windows x64, not going to bother curating to anything else.
+Meant for Linux x64, not going to bother curating to anything else.